lperschl-tgm/rpi-simple-audio/README.md

 ### Wiring

-The Wiring is as simple as connecting the speaker's vcc to a raspi's pwm0 or pwm1 (pwm1=GPIO13 or GPIO19, pwm0= GPIO18 or GPIO12) and the Ground to GND
+The Wiring is as simple as connecting the speaker's vcc to a raspi's pwm0 or pwm1 (pwm1=GPIO13 or GPIO19, pwm0= GPIO18 or GPIO12) and the Ground to GND.
 And while you can add filters and stuff like that, it is generally speaking not needed.

 ![Mono Wiring](https://user-images.githubusercontent.com/73284582/157530011-1812c41b-64f2-44ab-bc78-5d3ffaa17012.png)